EmilioPiscioneri/My-website/things-to-note.md

 - I named GameNodes "GameNode" and not just Node because Node is a native js class.

 - For scenes, child added event gets fired first then the stage object added events are fired.
 Same for removed events

+- Whenever you change a GameObject's .stageObject or call its .Destruct() method, it will destroy its old stageObject to prevent memory leaks